grassrootseconomics/CIC-Docs/spec/005_Platform_Smoke_Testing.md

 ##Change language##
-☐ English / Kiswahili (do this entire process in both languages)
+☐ English / Kiswahili (do this entire process in both languages -- checking spellings)

 ##Send##
 ☐ Send to registered number
-☐ Verify both you and they both got the receipt SMS after a transfer ☐ recheck the balance of each user to verify
+☐ Verify both parties got the receipt SMS after a transfer ☐ recheck the balance of each user to verify on our platform ☐ recheck the balance of each user to verify on blockchain

 ☐ Send to number not registered
 ☐ Verify both you and they both got a SMS